ComboStrikeHQ/soapy_cake/README.md

 If you are interested in how we map methods to api endpoints take a look at [api_versions.yml](api_versions.yml).

+## Time/Date Handling
+- Define `CAKE_TIME_ZONE`
+- Specify dates with any timezone in requests (will be converted to the correct CAKE timezone)
+- `Date` objects in requests will be treated as UTC (just like `.to_datetime` would do)
+- Responses contain UTC dates which can be converted however you like

 ## Contributing

 1. Fork it (https://github.com/ad2games/soapy_cake/fork)